 - You can click Download inventory (.csv) to download the selected inventory list in csv (Comma Separated Value) format. - You can click Download Web Pages (.tgz) to download a compressed file (.tgz format), containing the selected inventory list web pages.
 Extract files to a folder to browse offline web pages. - In the green bar at the top of each device main panel, the Inventory button is available for authorized users to restore the device configuration from the selected inventory list.
-Refer to the JMA DAS Platform Remote Monitoring and Management User Guide for details.
+In the JMA DAS Platform Remote Monitoring and Management User Guide, refer to Loading Device Configuration from Inventory for details.